-If the target device list changes, the mouse cursor will turn into an hourglass as the list is automatically updated.
-No mouse or keyboard input is accepted until the list update is complete.
+If new CO cables are discovered by the appliance, the on-screen list will be automatically updated.
+The mouse cursor will change into an hourglass during the update.
+No mouse or keyboard input will be accepted until the list update is complete.